View Additional Course Information:

 Including faculty, schedule, credits, CRN and location.

 Division: Parsons The New School for Design

 Permission Required: No

 These are unique types of studio courses, pairing teams of students with industry partners to undertake real-world projects.
-The following will be offered in spring 2015.
+The following will be offered in fall 2015.

 Course Open to: Degree Students with Restrictions

 Open to: All School of Art, Media & Technology graduate and upper-level undergraduate degree students.